UK general election: three top issues for the food and drink industry

 Business rates.
 Under the radar, but potential relief for small and medium food and beverage companies

-While debate around business rates will get few headlines in the press, it will have an outsized impact on the food and beverage industry.
+While debate around business rates will get few headlines in the press, it will have a major impact on the food and beverage industry.

-Despite pressure from business bodies such as the Federation of Small Businesses, business rates increased in April of this year.
-Increased business rates can be a major hindrance to the development of small food and drink companies, who are often leaders when it comes to flavour innovation, identifying the next trending ingredients, and creating new consumption occasions for stagnating categories.
+Despite pressure from business bodies such as the Federation of Small Businesses, rates increased in April of this year.
+Increased business rates can be a major hindrance to the development of small food and drink companies, who often show strong performance when it comes to flavour innovation, identifying the next trending ingredients, and creating new consumption occasions for stagnating categories.

-While the British economy has been resilient since 2016’s vote to leave the EU, many economists expect the impact of leaving the EU to limit economic growth in future.
-Should this happen, pressure will become overwhelming to ease the taxation burden on businesses, particularly small and medium enterprises.
+While the British economy has been resilient since the vote to leave the EU in 2016, many economists expect the impact of leaving to limit economic growth in future.
+Should this happen, pressure is expected to become overwhelming to ease the taxation burden on businesses, particularly small and medium enterprises.

 For more strategic insight into UK consumer issues, take a look at GlobalData’s latest reports.